OlafenwaMoses/ImageAI/README.md

 Built with simplicity in mind, ImageAI
     supports a list of state-of-the-art Machine Learning algorithms for image recognition.
-    ImageAI currently supports image recognition using 4 different Machine Learning algorithms trained on the ImageNet-1000 dataset and Object Detection trained on COCO dataset. <br>
+    ImageAI currently supports image recognition using 4 different Machine Learning algorithms trained on the ImageNet-1000 dataset and Object Detection using RetinaNet trained on COCO dataset. <br>
                                    Eventually, <b>ImageAI</b> will provide support for a wider and more specialized aspects of Computer Vision including and not limited to image recognition in special environments and special fields and custom image